-Our guy is bit bald – but drawing hair is another tutorial.
-So we will say that the toughest of the guys always shave their hair.
+Our guy is a bit bald – but drawing hair is another tutorial.
+So we will say that the toughest of guys always shave their hair.
 It gives them an advantage in a fight – no one can grab them by the hair!

 For our last experiment today, we will draw a head from a bean shape.
 As with all the other shapes, you can play with how wide, tall and bent your bean is, and you will get very different results for different proportions.

 Our head is a narrow tall bean, and we ended up with a cheeky looking character.
 Let’s learn how to draw him!

 As usual, we start with the shape for the head – a narrow tall bean.
 As mentioned, you can play with how wide, tall and bent is your bean, as well as trying different angles, to get some very different results.

 Similarly, you can experiment with the placement of the face cross.
 Here we are placing it on the upper half and drawing a downward looking face.